 COVID-19 Health and Awareness.
 UNM is a mask friendly, but not a mask required, community.
 To be registered or employed at UNM, Students, faculty, and staff must all meet UNM's Administrative Mandate on Required COVID-19 vaccination.
 If you are experiencing COVID-19 symptoms, please do not come to class.
 If you have a positive COVID-19 test, please stay home for five days and isolate yourself from others, per the Centers for Disease Control (CDC) guidelines.
 If you do need to stay home, please communicate with me at tammid31@unm.edu; I can work with you to provide alternatives for course participation and completion.
 UNM faculty and staff know that these are challenging times.
-Please let us know that you need support so that we can connect you to the right resources and please be aware that UNM will publish information on websites and email about any changes to our public health status and community response.
+Please let me, an advisor, or another UNM staff member know that you need support so that we can connect you to the right resources.
+Please be aware that UNM will publish information on websites and email about any changes to our public health status and community response.